AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-functions.md

 ---
 # Reference - basic functions

-The Calculated Metrics Builder lets you apply statistical and mathematical functions to build Advanced Calculated Metrics.
+The [Calculated metrics builder](cm-workflow/cm-build-metrics.md) lets you apply statistical and mathematical functions..

 Here is an alphabetical list of the functions and their definitions.